 Play is a key focus at the Nordic School and the inherent value of play is recognized as beneficial in and of itself.
 Play is what children do, and when children play, they learn about themselves, each other, and their environment.
 Play promotes children's autonomy and capacity.
 As children make choices about what and how to play, they are also deciding what and how to learn.
 Play also offers children the space to explore their most important social and emotional ideas and feelings.
-Nordic countries have a long tradition of playbased school programming and the Nordic School prioritizes maintaining time and spaces for independent, child-directed play so that children can grow and learn through the context of play.
+Nordic countries have a long tradition of play-based school programming, and the Nordic School prioritizes maintaining time and spaces for independent, child-directed play through which the children can grow and learn.